All Dude Revue

 All right, pencils down.
 If you said anything other than The Big Lebowski, you are wrong.
 Yes, you heard right: The Big Lebowski, the Coen brothers’ wacky 1998 movie about bowling, pornography, Saddam Hussein, and bowling.

 Yes, some people, perhaps, love Lebowski a little too much; and of course, there are others who don’t care for it at all.
 And that’s fine.
 The movie is ridiculous, it’s profane, it’s violent, it’s weird.
 It’s certainly not for everyone.
 But it is a movie that I have always enjoyed.
 Until, that is, I read The Year’s Work in Lebowski Studies, the book of academic essays from which those opening quotations issue.
 Edward Comentale and Aaron Jaffe, the English professors who edited this volume, begin their introduction with a question: “So what’s a Lebowski, you might ask?”
-Or if you’re not into brevity (and with The Year’s Work coming in at a whopping 512 pages these academics clearly are not), “What kind of thing is a Lebowski?
+Or, if you’re not into the whole brevity thing (and with The Year’s Work coming in at a whopping 512 pages these academics clearly are not), “What kind of thing is a Lebowski?
 How does it exist in the world?
 How does it present itself to human consciousness?”

 These are questions that most people have probably never found it necessary to ask.
 But as Comentale and Jaffe declare, “We’re academics. . . .
 Overachievers, if you will.”
 (Really?)
 Suffice it to say, the 21 contributing academics do ask these questions, and try, at length, to answer them—and a slew of other, even less pressing, ones.
 A quick survey of the subjects these overachievers have been hard at work overachieving at reveals a smorgasbord of the overthought and the overwrought: “The Big Lebowski as Medieval Grail Quest,” “Metonymic Hats and Metaphoric Tumbleweeds,” “The Big Lebowski and Paul de Man: Historicizing Irony and Ironizing Historicism,” “Masculinities in The Big Lebowski”—and these are just the titles.
 One contributor boldly states that “the citationality of Dudespeak is, of course, a meta-commentary on the condition of irony.”
 Another declares, “I could argue that in a world in which the signifier is not aimed at the conventional signifieds of presence (and especially those of Marxism and psychoanalysis that I have been emphasizing), it can aim at anything, so why not bowling?”